Poltava: Transportation

-Poltava's transportation infrastructure consists of two major train stations with railway links to Kyiv, Kharkiv, and Kremenchuk.
-Poltava's Kyiv line is electrified and is used by the Poltava Express.
+Poltava's transportation infrastructure consists of two major train stations: Poltava-Pivdenna and Poltava-Kyivska, with railway links to Kyiv, Kharkiv, and Kremenchuk.
+Poltava-Kyiv line is electrified and is used by the Poltava Express.
 The electrification of the Poltava-Kharkiv line was completed in August 2008.

 The Avtovokzal serves as the city's intercity bus station.
-Buses for local municipal routes depart from "AC-2" (autostation No. 2 – along Shevchenko street) and "AC-3" (Zinkivska street).
+Buses for local municipal routes depart from "AC-2" (autostation No. 2 – along Shevchenko Street) and "AC-3" (Zinkivska Street).
 Local municipal routes are parked along the Taras Shevchenko Street.
 Marshrutka minibuses serve areas where regular bus access is unavailable; however, they are privately owned and cost more per ride.
 In addition, a 10-route trolleybus network of 72.6 km runs throughout the city.
 On the routes of the city go more than 50 units of trolleybuses.

 Poltava is also served by an International Airport, situated outside the city limits near the village of Ivashky.
 The international highway M03, linking Poltava with Kyiv and Kharkiv, passes through the southern outskirts of the city.
 There is also a regional highway P-17 crossing Poltava and linking it with Kremenchuk and Sumy.